How Do You Become Eligible for Social Security Benefits?

 Who Is Eligible for Social Security Retirement Benefits?

 “People are eligible to claim social security retirement benefits starting at age 62,” says Zdychnec.
-You must either be a U.S. citizen or lawfully present in the United States to qualify, and “you must have a particular number of work history credits.
+You must either be a U.S. citizen or lawfully present in the United States to qualify.
+“And you must have a particular number of work history credits.
 In other words, you must pay into the system through payroll withholding and so forth.”

 How Many Work History Credits Do I Need To Qualify?

-Individuals need 40 work credits to qualify for full social security retirement benefits.
-Since 1978, social security rules have said that individuals can gain up to four credits per year.
-Credits are tied to a person’s amount of earnings, and the required amount to get a credit can vary from year to year.
+Credits are tied to a person’s amount of earnings.
+The required amount to get a credit can vary from year to year.
 For example, in 2024, it takes $1,730 of earned income to get one credit (and $6,920 to earn four credits for the year).
 You can work full-time or part-time as long as you get the required amount of income to earn credits.

 Given the cap on the number of earnable credits per year, it takes 10 years of work to earn 40 credits and receive full retirement benefits.
 If you earn more than 40 credits over the course of your working life, that doesn’t mean you get more benefits when you retire.
 You just have to get enough credits to get the full benefit.
 “In sum, people who can claim social security retirement have to be at least age 62 and have to have a sufficient work history to qualify for that insurance benefit,” says Zdychnec.